AllenSWDB/allenswdb.github.io/databook/anatomy/microns-em/em-v1dd-tables.md

   - Sparsely targeting cells, a cluster of inhibitory neurons that don't concentrate multiple synapses onto the same target neurons.
 Many neurogliaform cells and layer 1 interneurons fall into this category.
 * - `ITC`
   - Inhibitory
   - Inhibitory targeting cells, a cluster of inhibitory neurons that preferentially target other inhibitory neurons.
-Most {term}`VIP cell`s would be ITCs.
+Most {term}`VIP neuron`s would be ITCs.

 ```
 ````